tomvandig/eccg/README.md

 The reference chasing that is prevented to support a **predictable memory layout** in game engines is much less relevant to the AEC industry and its webservices.
 So how can we combine the composition and data coupling elements of ECS with typing and inheritance?

+*Note: in all graphs we will use green for entities, blue for components*

 ```mermaid
 graph TD;
     A-->GeometryA;